rubima/magazine.rubyist.net/articles/0065/_posts/2025-11-21-0065-RubyRelease30thComments.md

 ### hayay01sh1da

 I develop a product in Ruby at work.
-I have been into it thanks not only its principal philosophy Programmer's Happiness but its intriguing linguistic features, which will keep me a big fan.
+I have been into it thanks to not only its principal philosophy Programmer's Happiness but its intriguing linguistic features, which will keep me a big fan.
 I wish to return a big favour sometime in any way.

 Happy 30th Anniversary!!🎉